 So I went back to Quora, because I’ve been bored and a bit antsy.
 Recently, I came across this answer by Steven Burton for a question that asked, “Do you personally know someone who has contracted COVID-19?
 Has this changed how you feel about the vaccine?”
 To summarize his long answer with statistical deaths of other more deadly ailments, he basically tried to diminish the urgency of battling Covid-19, on the pretense that this is really just a Democratic Party reelection talking point.
 He didn’t say the Democratic Party in his answer, but looking through his other answers, you can clearly see which side of the fence he sleeps on.

 Originally, I was typing up a response to his answer, but decided to just add it here instead.
 People who has the tenacity to diminish 640,000 American deaths because it’s less than 2% of the US population, are truly out of touch with reality.
 We’re not talking about 6 deaths that happened because of their extraordinary compromised immune systems.
 We’re talking about 640,000 people.
 I don’t care whether they are 1%, or 0.1% of the population.
 640,000 people is the size of some countries on the planet!
-In fact, it has more people than some countries in the planet!
+In fact, that’s more than the population size of Vancouver!

-So here is my response to his asinine answer:
+So here is what my response would have been, to his asinine answer:

 You’re comparing celery sticks with tire irons.

 The statistical deaths of other ailments do not justify the statistical deaths of another.
 In other words, let’s pretend Virus-A killed 10 million people globally when it happened.
 Then someone comes along and says, “So what?!
 Drunk drivers killed 300 million people!”
 What does one thing have to do with another?
 10 million people is still 10 million people.